ivan73/smarthome/plugins/roto/readme.md

 *roto_actor_close (mandatory)
     Actuator Item to close the roto skylight

-### alternative whit blind actuators:
+### alternative whit shutter actuators:
 *roto_actor_up_down
-    Actuator Item to open the blind
+    Actuator Item to open the shutter
 *roto_actor_stop
-    Actuator Item to close the blind
+    Actuator Item to close the shutter

 *roto_time_up (seconds)(optional, default 60 seconds)
     mx.
 Runtime when opening (necessary for the calculation of the position)